dapr/java-sdk/examples/src/main/java/io/dapr/examples/state/README.md

   }
 }
 ```
 The code uses the `DaprClient` created by the `DaprClientBuilder`.
-Notice that this builder gets two serializer implementations in the constructor: One is for Dapr's sent and recieved objects, and second is for objects to be persisted.
-The client performs three operations: `client.saveState(...)` for persisting an instance of  `MyClass`, then uses the `client.getState(...)` operation in order to retrieve back the persisted state using the same key. `client.deleteState(...)` operation is used to remove the persisted state.
+Notice that this builder uses default settings.
+Internally, it is using `DefaultObjectSerializer` for two properties: `objectSerializer` is for Dapr's sent and recieved objects, and `stateSerializer` is for objects to be persisted.
+This client performs three operations: `client.saveState(...)` for persisting an instance of  `MyClass`, then uses the `client.getState(...)` operation in order to retrieve back the persisted state using the same key. `client.deleteState(...)` operation is used to remove the persisted state.
 Finally, the code tries  to retrieve the deleted state, which should not be found.

 ### Running the example